-ITC Packaging’s 92-year old journey began in Munger, Bihar to cater only to their tobacco packaging requirement.
-The company now with factories in Chennai and Haridwar are leaders and by far in premium packaging cartons and continue to strengthen the position of being heavyweight packaging frontrunners with pioneering investment in flexibles in 2008, labels in 2014 and now in corrugation, flexo and rigid boxes.
+ITC Packaging’s 92-year old journey began in Munger, Bihar to cater to its tobacco packaging requirement.
+The company has factories in Chennai and Haridwar.
+ITC continues to strengthen the position of being a heavyweight packaging frontrunner with pioneering investment in flexibles in 2008, labels in 2014 and now in corrugation, flexo and rigid boxes.

-Industries across the spectrum of consumer packaged goods industry consider packaging to be a key differentiator for their brands.
-We now see even traditional segments like incense sticks, herbal cosmetics, ghee etc use packaging extensively to help provide this differentiation.
-Value added packaging is no longer restricted to segments like alcoholic beverages or high-end personal care.
-Whatever be the end use industry, there is a continuous focus on innovations in packaging which could be two fold – one at a higher end involving R&D in materials/alternative forms of packaging and another which is low cost innovation for quick hit results using value addition.
+Industries across the spectrum of consumer packaged goods consider packaging to be a key differentiator for their brands.
+We now see even the traditional segments like incense sticks, herbal cosmetics, ghee, etc use packaging extensively to help provide this differentiation.
+Value-added packaging is no longer restricted to segments like alcoholic beverages or high-end personal care products.
+Whatever be the end-use industry, there is a continuous focus on innovations in packaging.
+This is two fold – one at the higher end involving R&D in materials and alternative forms of packaging and another is low cost innovation for quick hit results using value addition.

 Both routes are relevant depending on the context.
-For traditional segments like cartons & flexibles you need to keep investing, creating capacity and target aggressive growth.
-However for segments which have future potential for growth say like packaging for agricultural produce, fresh fruits, ready to shelf packaging etc, you may need to invest ahead of time and grow the market.
+For traditional segments like cartons and flexibles you need to keep investing, creating capacity and target aggressive growth.
+However, for segments which have future potential for growth say like packaging for agricultural produce, fresh fruits, ready-to-shelf packaging etc, you may need to invest ahead of time and enable the market growth.

-One of the things that impressed me, was the "people strength" at ITC.
-What kind of HR policy does ITC possess to motivate your task force?
+One of the things that impressed me was the "people strength" at ITC.
+What kind of HR policy does ITC possess to motivate its task force?

-ITC is known for its holistic approach to Human Resource management.
+ITC is known for its holistic approach to human resource management.
 We look at hiring people from technical and packaging institutes and give them responsibilities early in their careers.
 We provide opportunities for cross functional experience and job rotation.
-We offer high quality work environment, competitive salary and benefits that outweighs competition.
-We follow our core values of trusteeship, Customer Focus, Respect for people, Innovation, Excellence and Nation Orientation in everything that we do and that keeps employees aligned to the business.
+We offer quality work environment, competitive salary and benefits that outweighs competition.
+We follow our core values of trusteeship, customer focus, respect for people, innovation, excellence and nation orientation in everything that we do and that keeps employees aligned to the business.

 ITC invested significantly in building two state-of-the-art manufacturing locations.
 There is a tremendous amount of technology momentum.
 How do you juggle between upgradation of technology and return on investment?

-How have you harmonized the process between your manufacturing locations?
+How have you harmonised the process between your manufacturing locations?

 We induct the technology in one plant and replicate the same in other plants.
 We have multiple technology platforms across plants integrated by common systems and processes.